 The Spiritual Practices

-Devotees engage in various spiritual practices on Mahashivratri to seek blessings and purification.
+On Mahashivratri, devotees engage in various spiritual practices to seek blessings and purification.
 Many participate in night-long vigils, known as Jagran, chanting hymns and mantras dedicated to Lord Shiva.
-Fasting is a common practice during this time, and devotees break their fast the next morning with special offerings and prayers.
+Fasting is a common practice, and devotees break their fast the next morning with special offerings and prayers.

 Mahashivratri is not only observed in homes but also temples across the world.
 Devotees gather to participate in bhajans, cultural programs, and processions.
 Many cities host grand celebrations, attracting people from different walks of life to partake in the festivities.